Josie and the Pussycats March 30, 2018

 1 Hr., 39 Mins.

-It is a wild, cheeky satire, painted strictly in thick brushstrokes that leave little to no room for alternative interpretations.
+It makes for a cheeky satire, painted strictly in thick brushstrokes that leave little to no room for alternative interpretations for what it could "all mean."
 At the center of all the ballyhoo is the eponymous Josie (Rachael Leigh Cook), who, when we first meet her, is professionally angling.
 She’s the lead singer of the Pussycats (whom we luckily don’t have to see go through the motions of a ponderous origin story).
 But while she’s a rollicking stage presence, she and her pals are still very much a small-time band struggling to make it.

-Coming together is a layered, frenetic satire meant to make us reflect on the trends we ourselves have fallen victim to, and how our own media consumption can be destructive.
-What the film does even better, though, is comment on how often individuality is commodified in the entertainment industry.
-We’re instantaneously reminded of all the Madonna wannabes who peppered the mid-1980s, or the flannel-wearing wallflowers who tried their best to emulate Kurt Cobain and all his comrades in the early ‘90s, spending big bucks to get their imitations just right.
+Coming together is a layered and frenetic satire conspicuously designed to make us ruminate on which trends we ourselves have fallen victim to, how our own media consumption can skew destructive.
+What the film does better, though, is poke fun at how individuality goes commodified by the entertainment industry; one will quickly think of all the Madonna wannabes who peppered the mid-1980s or the flannel-wearing wallflowers who tried their best to emulate Kurt Cobain and all his comrades in the early ‘90s, spending what was necessary to get their imitations just right.
 The way Wyatt and his main associate, Fiona (Parker Posey, foam-mouthed), so feverishly work to manipulate the masses, as well as the parodic use of product placement as part of the scenery, makes us contemplate just how much of our own consumption stems from subtle deception and manipulation.

 The film is loud and obvious in its satire, which understandably has not sat well with a number of critics.
-But I find its rather deranged sensibilities invigorating.
-Ultimately the film does stoop to the teen movie formula, with Girl Power becoming a big takeaway and a contrived romantic possibility becoming a reality.
-But Josie and the Pussycats is so weird and funny and surprisingly smart that I’m wont to call it masterful even more than I’d call it underrated.
+Are you that much better than the thing you're criticizing if so much of that "criticism" feels like a pure recapitulation?
+But I find all its energy invigorating.
+The film does also stoop to teen movie formulae, with largely underexamined Girl Power becoming a big takeaway and a contrived romantic possibility becoming a reality.
+But Josie and the Pussycats is so weird and funny and frequently smart that I’m wont to call it masterful even more than I’d call it underrated.
 The music isn’t too bad, either.
 B+